NetClose - Auto-Reconciliation Saved Search Setup

 Before we move on to the other 3 fields on the account groupings record, it's important to talk about record joins.
 A record join is when we reference a field that is not on the object we're searching for, but is on a related record.
 We can use a join to reference a field from that related record and use it in our saved searches, or in this case, in our reconciliation item creation script.
 Take a look at the difference between the Search Date, Subsidiary, and Account Field Internal ID field values from our Fixed Asset Capitalization account grouping, pictured below.

-Notice that the date and account fields have a period in the middle of them, and what looks like 2 internal IDs combined, while the subsidiary does not.
+Notice that the date and account fields have a period in the middle of them, and what looks like 2 Internal IDs combined, while the subsidiary does not.
 That's because the NetClose NetAsset Asset Capitalization Reconciliation saved search we're using is a saved search on the NetAsset Asset record, and the date we're looking for is on the NetAsset Schedule Line record, while the account is on the NetAsset Type record.
-These two other record types are linked to the NetAsset Asset record, so we can first find the field that links them and reference the internal ID of that field, put a period after it, and then reference the internal ID of the field we're interested in.
+These two other record types are linked to the NetAsset Asset record, so we can first find the field that links them and reference the Internal ID of that field, put a period after it, and then reference the Internal ID of the field we're interested in.
 The linking field may be on either the record you're searching for, or on the related record.
 In this case, we have an "Asset" field on our NetAsset Schedule Line record, and that's the linking field to the NetAsset Asset.
 Alternatively, we have a "Type" field on our NetAsset Asset record that links it to the NetAsset Type record.
-In contrast to both of these, the subsidiary field exists on the NetAsset Asset record (the record our saved search is based on), so we can just include the internal ID of that field in our Search Subsidiary Field Internal ID.
+In contrast to both of these, the subsidiary field exists on the NetAsset Asset record (the record our saved search is based on), so we can just include the Internal ID of that field in our Search Subsidiary Field Internal ID.

 The main takeaway here is that if you need to use a value on a related record, you can.
-You'll just need to identify the field that links the records together, reference its internal ID, put a period after it, and then reference the internal ID of the field you're interested in.
+You'll just need to identify the field that links the records together, reference its Internal ID, put a period after it, and then reference the Internal ID of the field you're interested in.
 This may not be applicable in many use cases, but it is extremely helpful when needed (it's the only way to make some complicated auto-reconciliations work).
-This can be used only on the internal ID fields--date, subsidiary, and account.
+This can be used only on the Internal ID fields--date, subsidiary, and account.

 Search Date Internal ID